 - Women into Manufacturing and Engineering (WiME) is a local initiative aimed at encouraging more women to pursue careers in these industries.

-Source: BRES (2024), DfE
+Source: BRES (2025), DfE

 Will there be opportunities available?

-In the UK, at the end of 2024, 82% of manufacturing companies surveyed reported difficulties recruiting staff.
+- In the UK, in the last quarter of 2025, 75% of manufacturing companies surveyed by the British Chambers of Commerce reported difficulties recruiting staff.

-Hull and East Yorkshire benefits from having two Freeport sites in the region - Humber Freeport Hull East and Humber Freeport Goole.
+- Hull and East Yorkshire benefits from having two Freeport sites in the region - Humber Freeport Hull East and Humber Freeport Goole.
 Both sites offer incentives for advanced manufacturing businesses to locate there and are expected to contribute significantly to the number of manufacturing jobs in the region in the future.

-Source: British Chambers of Commerce, Lightcast (2025)
+Source: British Chambers of Commerce, Lightcast (2026)